7. The [SimuPaie] application – version 3 – 3-tier architecture with NHibernate

 public class NunitPamDao : AssertionHelper {

-// the [DAO] layer to be tested
+// the [dao] layer to be tested

 private IPamDao pamDao = null;

-// constructor
+// manufacturer

 public NunitPamDao() {